corerd/PyDomo/cloud/googleapis/README.md

 and enable the Gmail API in
 [Google API Console](https://console.cloud.google.com/apis/dashboard).

-Then `gmailapi.py` script requests an OAuth 2.0 **access token** from the Google Authorization Server, extracts a token from the response, and sends the token to the Gmail API that you want to access.

-Here are the steps required to allow the script to send Gmail API requests.
+Here are the steps required to allow the `gmailapi.py` script to send Gmail API requests.

 ### 1. Obtain OAuth 2.0 credentials from the Google Cloud Console